XiaoMi/themis/readme.md

 4. Use a different family to save commit information and compare the performance with the current way(currently, we save commit information under the same family with data column).
 5. Commit secondary rows in background to improve latency.
 6. Release the correctness validate program AccountTransfer.
+7. Test the performance of themis for HBase 0.98.